NicoleLatifi/career-development-curriculum/module_one/2005_career_journal.md

 **Habits of a Software Developer**
 * What do you think are the traits of a good software developer?
 What are they like in the workplace?
 What would you as a co-worker think of this person?

+_Some traits of a software developer are efficiency, teamwork, and continually seeking new information._

 * What are the habits that this person demonstrates to embody the identity of a software developer?

+_Some habits that embody these traits are time management, empathy, and staying humble and curious._

 ### Mod 1 Week 4: Creating a Vision, Part I